micropython/micropython/docs/psoc6/intro.rst

     pip install requests

-Finally run the script:
+Finally, run the script:

 .. code-block:: bash

     python mpy-psoc6.py setup-device

-These commands will download and run the :ref:`quick-start <psoc6_device_setup>` command of the mpy-psoc6 utility and take care of all the necessary installation steps.
+These commands will download and run the :ref:`device-setup <psoc6_device_setup>` command of the mpy-psoc6 utility and take care of all the necessary installation steps.

 If everything went fine, your PSoC6™ board is now running MicroPython.
 If you run into any trouble, please let us know `here <https://github.com/infineon/micropython/issues>`_ :)